Influence of Magnetic Order on Proximity-Induced Superconductivity in Mn Layers on Nb(110) from First Principles: Results

-Figure~\ref{fig:6}(a)-(d) show the calculated BSF in the SC state along the $k_{\text{OX}}$, $k_{\text{OY}}$, $k_{\text{OP}}$, and $k_{\text{OQ}}$ directions for the AFM Mn single layer heterostructure, respectively, where $k_{\text{OP}}$ and $k_{\text{OQ}}$ are the directions illustrated in the inset of Fig. \ref{fig:7}(b).
+Figure~\ref{fig:6}(a)-(d) show the calculated BSF in the SC state along the $k_{\text{OX}}$, $k_{\text{OY}}$, $k_{\text{OP}}$, and $k_{\text{OQ}}$ directions for the AFM Mn single layer heterostructure, respectively, where $k_{\text{OP}}$ and $k_{\text{OQ}}$ are the directions illustrated in the inset of Fig. \ref{fig:6}(a).
 For the $k_{\text{OY}}$, $k_{\text{OX}}$, $k_{\text{OP}}$ directions, there are Andreev bound states with an induced SC gap within the bulk Nb gap.
 The induced SC gap size depends on the direction in $k$-space.
 Interestingly, there is a Fermi level crossing along the OQ direction at $k_{\text{OQ}} = 0.26 \ a_B^{-1}$, which is unexpected considering the AFM nature of the heterostructure.
 Again, both electron and hole components of the BSF are found along all directions and layers just as expected from Andreev scattering.
-See Appendix A for an in-depth analysis of some examples of the BSF calculations mentioned above.
+See section II of the supplementary material for further analysis and more BSF figures.